WillistonStateCSCI/CSCI124-CH08EXS/README.md

 Program to check whether an encoded message is error-free.
 See codeDetectionReadMe.md for more info.
 Use **code.txt** and **code2.txt** to test this code.
 ## textProcessing
 Program that reads a given text, outputs the text and prints the number of times each letter appears in the text.
 See textProcessingReadMe.md for more info.
+Feel free to change the test in **textin.txt** or delete the text in **textout.out** before you run the program so you can see the changes.